lake-wg/edhoc/draft-ietf-lake-edhoc.md

      \[ "Signature1", << ID_CRED_I >>, << TH_3, CRED_I, ?
 EAD_3 >>, MAC_3 \]

 * Compute an outer COSE_Encrypt0 as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_3, IV_3, and the following parameters.
-The protected header SHALL be empty.
+The protected header SHALL be the empty CBOR byte string.

+   * protected = h''
    * external_aad = TH_3
    * plaintext = ( ID_CRED_I / bstr / int, Signature_or_MAC_3, ?
 EAD_3 )

       * Note that if ID_CRED_I contains a single 'kid' parameter, i.e., ID_CRED_I = { 4 : kid_I }, only the byte string or integer kid_I is conveyed in the plaintext encoded as a bstr or int.